deftkitten/gen-prog-notes/CSS.md

 TO ASSIGN: `...: var(var_name, fallback);

+## Classes
-**Classes** are reusable styles that can be added to HTML elements.
+reusable styles that can be added to HTML elements.

 defined like:
 ```